Trustees and Meetings

 Chairman and son of the founder.
 Clive has been a trustee since 1984 and chairman since the founder's death in 1990.

 He is a chartered accountant by profession but has worked in business for the last 45 years, initially in the family's carpet distribution business based in Swansea, Plymouth and Bristol and until recently as managing director of Bailey Tantalus Ltd, a trading company based in Dubai.
 He is involved currently in residential and industrial property projects in the UK.
-He lives overseas much of the time and is the trustee responsible for the Foundation's International grants.
-He has visited our International Flagship project in India, Sri Lanka, Palestine, Zambia and Malawi.
+He has visited our International Flagship projects in India, Sri Lanka, Palestine, Zambia and Malawi.

 Sandra Morton -